SPF-OST/pytrnsys/README.md

-# TRNSYS TOOL
+# PyTRNSYS : the python TRNSYS Tool-kit

-The TRNSYS tool provides basic functionality written in python to run and process, plot and report TRNSYS simulations.
+The PyTRNSYS tool provides basic functionality written in python to run and process, plot and report TRNSYS simulations.
 Nevertheless, many functions can be used to process and plot other kind of data such as those extracted from monitoring systems or exported from other softwares like Polysun.